matthew-harvell/velocityReactBasic/README.md

+### To begin, please clone (or download as a zip) this repo to your machine.
+Since you are applying for a position as a React developer, it is assumed that your machine is setup for React development.
+If this is not the case, please let the interviewer know as this can be accomplished quickly enough.
+This application is created using the create-react-app cli tool and uses standard JavaScript and JSX throughout.

-*This evaluation consists of two sections.
-One is mandatory while the other is at your discretion given the time frame available.*
+### This evaluation consists of two sections.
+One is mandatory while the other is at your discretion given the time frame available.

 The mandatory section involves hydrating a function.
 This function is located inside the Utils/NumberFunctions.js file.
 Please follow the instructions there.
 For the purpose of speeding your task up:

 Prime numbers from 1 to 24: 2,3,5,7,11,13,17,19,23 and therefore the non-prime numbers are: 1,4,6,8,9,10,12,14,15,16,18,20,21,22,24 in that